Mallian campaign: Result

-When the Macedonians reached Alexander, some of them placed him on a shield and quickly ran back with him to a tent.
-An incision had to be made in order to get the arrow out, however everyone was afraid to make the incision themselves.
-Perdiccas came forward and volunteered to make the incision.
-An incision was made and the arrow head was withdrawn from the wound.
-The soldiers were very anxious about his health, since they believed he was the only one who could lead them back home.
+When the Macedonians reached Alexander, "who was lying in a faint condition", some of them placed him on a shield and quickly ran back with him to a tent.
+An incision had to be made in order to get the arrow out, but there was indecision as to who should perform the procedure.
+According to Arrian, some authors "stated that Critodemus, a physician of Cos, an Asclepiad by birth, made an incision into the injured part and drew the weapon out of the wound", while others claimed "that as there was no physician present at the critical moment, Perdiccas [...] at Alexander's bidding", removed the arrow with his sword, causing "a copious effusion of blood" which rendered Alexander unconscious.
+The soldiers were very anxious about his health, since they believed he was the only one who could lead them "back in safety to their own country, being quite enclosed by so many warlike nations, some of whom had not yet submitted, and who they conjectured would fight stoutly for their freedom; while others would no doubt revolt as soon as they were relieved of their fear of Alexander."
 For some days he hovered between life and death.

 The main body of the army, four days away from Alexander's location, heard that he was dead.
 Rumours spread like wildfire, and when reports came in that he was alive and was recovering, they would not believe it.
-He was eventually placed upon a boat where he could see the troops, and the troops could see him.
+He was eventually placed upon a boat so that he and his men could see one another, with Alexander ordering "the tent covering to be removed from the stern, that he might be visible to all."
+In spite of this, his troops were initially still under the impression that he was dead, and that "his corpse was being conveyed on the vessel", until "he stretched out his hand to the multitude".
 However, his health was in such a delicate state that during his course down the river they would not even row the boat, for fear that the oars slapping the water would disturb him.

 Four days afterwards, the Macedonians reached a fertile country which the natives had completely deserted.
 Alexander was confronted by some of his close companions.
 They told him that he should not expose himself so recklessly in battle.
 Alexander received the final submission of the Malli, who had submitted after the capture of their capital city.
 He sent their ambassadors away, and they returned later with 300 four horse chariots.
 In addition to this, Alexander also received 1,000 Indian shields, a number of lions and 100 talents.